roamtouch/app-rktlauncher-android/README.md

 ## Usage

+Follow the setup instruction, put the Android lock to None on the Settings.
+Open the app or lock the screen and then draw the ? gestures (without  the dot).
+Choose an application on the list, then record a gesture three times.
+The application will open when the gesture is recognized on the lock screen.

+## Setup

+### Import RKTLauncherAndroid project and GestureKitLauncher library.

-1) Import RKTLauncherAndroid as Android project.
+1) Import RKTLauncherAndroid as Android project into your workspace.

-2) Import GestureKitLauncher library into your project.
+2) Import GestureKitLauncher library into your workspace.

 3) Import GestureKit library into GestureKitLauncher library from [Download](http://www.gesturekit.com/learn/downloads/).

 4) On GestureKitLauncher Java Build Path set GestureKit library to the top.

-If you have any question compiling RKT Launcher please contact support@gesturekit.com
+If you have any question compiling RKT Launcher please contact support@gesturekit.com.

-Enjoy!
+Enjoy.

 ```